-We, humans, tend to perceive nature as something to control or visit rather than being instinctively aware that it is something of which we are an integral part and on which our lives depend.
-How can we re-wild ourselves and the land which we use?
+We, humans, tend to perceive nature as something to control or visit rather than being instinctively aware that it is something that we are an integral part of and that our lives depend on.
+How can we re-wilden ourselves and the land that we use?
 This course aims to reintroduce you and your students to your natural habitat through colorful, interactive encounters with diverse plants and animals.

-We will focus in particular on insects and the plants on which they live, as these are the most widespread, diverse, and easily accessible study subjects for children.
+We will focus in particular on insects and the plants that they live on, as these are the most widespread, diverse, and easily accessible study subjects for children.
 Every dramatic scene you would expect from a nature documentary can be witnessed in miniature in the undergrowth.
 Students who find insects repulsive are soon converted to bug-saving heroes after they have held one in their hands, drawn its portrait, and gained an understanding of why it is important and what it needs to survive!

 Concept by: Nessa Darcy

 - Facilitate the scientific and sensory exploration of living things and their habitats;

 - Engage students in understanding and appreciating the living world through simple creative activities;

 - Increase their knowledge of flora and fauna, with a particular focus on invertebrates, an easily accessible, diverse, and useful group of species;

 - Nurture students’ relationship with local natural folklore and ancestral nature knowledge;